JeffreyPanotes/post-install-config/README.md

 <h2>osTicket Configurations are Complete </h2>

 Now that the configurations have been set in place, we can now utilize osTicket as a proper ticketing system.
-I can create tickets and be able to traige them as if I were in a real environment.
+We can create tickets and be able to traige them as if I were in a real environment.